 In March 2007, the United States (U.S.) - Canada Hydrographic Commission agreed to address transboundary Electronic Navigational Chart (ENC) overlaps along their shared international borders.
-This effort complies with the International Hydrographic Organization (IHO) Worldwide Electronic Navigational Chart Database (WEND) Principles that overlapping ENCs be eliminated for safety of navigation.
+This effort comply with the International Hydrographic Organization (IHO) Worldwide Electronic Navigational Chart Database (WEND) principle that overlaps in ENCs be eliminated for safety of navigation.

-Figure A: In 2011 the two hydrographic offices agreed to an implementation plan to address the overlaps in a phased approach in four targeted regions: A) Juan de Fuca, B) Dixon Entrance, C) Atlantic, and D) Great Lakes.

-In order to comply with the WEND principles the countries had to examine their own policies and practices in order to move forward with a harmonization effort for those ENCs that fall within the Transboundary area.
-In addition, the countries determined that no new surveys were needed to complete this project.
-As a result of the initial assessment of internal processes and procedures, the largest obstacle for this project was harmonizing both policy and technical matters which included items such as Intellectual Property rights and legal acceptance of boundary portrayals amongst others.
+A) Juan de Fuca, B) Dixon Entrance, C) Atlantic, D) Great Lakes, and E) Beaufort Sea were needed to complete this project.
+As a result of the initial assessment of internal processes and procedures, the largest obstacle for this project was harmonizing both policy and technical matters which included items such as Intellectual Property rights and Legal and Foreign Office acceptance of solutions for presentating areas where boundary disputes existed.
 Before work could begin on modifying the ENCs, these matters needed to be resolved and appropriately documented.